my89/imSitu/README.md

 # imSitu
-Suport files for the imSitu dataset.
+Suport, annotation, and evaluation files for the imSitu dataset.

-Annotation files and evaluation scripts of imsitu.
+If you use the imSitu dataset in your research, please cite:

+@inproceedings{yatskar2016,
+  title={Situation Recognition: Visual Semantic Role Labeling for Image Understanding}, author={Yatskar, Mark and Zettlemoyer, Luke and Farhadi, Ali}, booktitle={Conference on Computer Vision and Pattern Recognition}, year={2016}
+}

 ## imsitu_space.json
 A json file defining the metadata used for imSitu.